Asian horror is becoming on trend. I am a big fan and find the cultural accents a breath of fresh air. I will recommend some for you.

 Hideo Suzuki is an assistant comic book artist who wants to achieve the heights of success.
-In his world everyone else seems to get the rewarding career and the lifestyle he would like, Hideo is just trying to muddle his way through and get his comic published.
-Oh and he wouldn't mind a Rolex watch.
+In his world, everyone else seems to get the rewarding career and the lifestyle he would like, while Hideo is just trying to muddle his way through and get his comic published.
+Oh, and he wouldn't mind a Rolex watch.

-Hideo owns a shotgun, even though he's a good marksman - using his gun anywhere other than the rifle range is against regulations.
-Hideo's not a rule breaker - he is just a nice guy trying to make sure no-one bites him.
+Hideo owns a shotgun, but even though he's a good marksman, using his gun anywhere other than the rifle range is against regulations.
+Hideo's not a rule-breaker, just a nice guy trying to make sure no one bites him.

 Quick Film Info

 Title: I Am a Hero (has Japanese subtitles.)

 Director: Shinsuke Sato.

 Writers: Kengo Hanazawa (wrote the Manga), Akiko Nogi wrote the screenplay.

 Date of Release: April 2016, South Korea and September 2016 Worldwide.